My Favorite Natural Parenting Books

 This book made me feel better about the whole thing and put the sleeplessness into perspective.
 I am not sure if it helped Bug learn to sleep any better but it certainly helped me adjust my expectations.
 I realized that sleeping through the night (or not) is just one part of this whole parenting thing and that it is temporary.
 I also realized that adults don’t sleep through the night, we just know how to put ourselves back to sleep.
 And sometimes it is really hard to do.
 How could a tiny toddler be expected to have a skill that I sometimes still struggle with?

-| You might also be interested in: Word of The Year: Patience
+| You might also be interested in: Embracing Love as Action: Insights from My Oracle Reading

 For me, much of parenting is about adjusting my perspective.
 Thinking about something as terrible (not sleeping through the night) makes it that.
 And it feels like it will be like this forever.
 It won’t.
 Adjusting my outlook often helps me feel better about the situation.
 This book helped immensely with my outlook on sleep deprivation.